ShaneMatsushima/Ala-Wai-Sensing-Project-R4/README.md

 Follow the schematics for the wiring of both the transmitting and receiving portions of the system.

 ### Contacts
-Developer: Shane Matsushima
+Developer Shane Matsushima
-School: Iolani School
+School Iolani School
-Email: skm1901@iolani.org
+Email skm1901@iolani.org

-Developer: Matthew Leong-Hoggenberg
+Developer Matthew Leong-Hoggenberg
-School: Iolani School
+School Iolani School
-Email: mah2001@iolani.org
+Email mah2001@iolani.org